Leonardo Pulcini: Sports car racing

-Ahead of the 2023 season, Pulcini was named a Lamborghini factory driver.
+The Super Trofeo title took Pulcini back into GT3 for 2022, when Oregon Team entered him in the International GT Open alongside Benjamin Hites in a Lamborghini Huracán GT3 Evo; the pairing won the drivers' title, and Oregon Team the teams' title, at the season-closing round in Barcelona.
+Ahead of the 2023 season, he was named a Lamborghini factory driver.
 His first assignment was a customer racing drive in the GT World Challenge Europe Endurance Cup with Iron Lynx.
 His co-drivers in the Gold Cup class were Rolf Ineichen and Michele Beretta.